-INSTRUCTIONS FOR USE OF THIS FORM
+INSTRUCTIONS FOR USE

 - 1. This form is to be used for records disposals involving records that are not stored at the Archives and Records Center. - 2.
-Records listed on the Application for Authority to Dispose of Records must be listed on an approved Records Retention Schedule for your agency, institution or parish.
+Records listed on the Application for Authority to Dispose of Records must be listed on an approved Records Retention Schedule for your agency, institution, or parish.
 Records which are not on an approved Records Retention Schedule may not be submitted for approval of destruction.
 Please contact the Archives and Records Center for further information. - 3.
 Prepare this form in duplicate. - 4.
 Fill out all lines for agency name, address, contact, and telephone.
 Do not fill in the space marked "Application Number." - 5.
 List Retention Schedule Number (from approved Retention Schedule) for all records to be approved for Disposal. - 6.
 List Classification Title (from approved Retention Schedule) for all records to be approved for disposal. - 7.
 List inclusive dates for the specific record series to be disposed of (month and year are sufficient). - 8.
 List volume for the specific record series to be disposed of.
-Volume conversion charts are available from the Archives and Records Center. - 9.
-Agency head should sign and date both copies of the form where indicated. - 10.
-Mail both copies of the Application for Authority to Dispose of Records to: Archdiocese of Chicago's Joseph Cardinal Bernardin Archives and Records Center, 711 W. Monroe St., Chicago, IL 60630. - 11.
-Records may not be disposed of until approval has been received from the Archives and Records Center (the Archives and Records Center will act upon all Applications within 60 days of their receipt). - 12.
+(Volume conversion charts are available from the Archives and Records Center. - 9.
+Agency head should sign and date both copies of the form where indicated. - Mail both copies of the Application for Authority to Dispose of Records to: Archdiocese of Chicago's Joseph Cardinal Bernardin Archives and Records Center, 711 W. Monroe, Chicago, IL 60630. - 11.
+Records may not be disposed of until approval has been received from the Archives and Records Center (the Archives and Records Center will act upon all Applications with 60 days of their receipt). - 12.
 Records should be disposed of immediately after the date indicated by the Archives and Records Center. - 13.
 Records should be burned or shredded, if possible.
 Otherwise, agency head or designate should witness pick up and removal by scavenger service or authorized record destruction service.
-Under no circumstances should intact records be placed in an unsecured garbage can or dumpster. - 14.
-A Records Disposal Certificate (attached to approved application) must be filled out at the time of disposal of the records listed on the application. - 15.
+Under no circumstances should intact records be placed in an unsecure garbage can or dumpster. - 14.
+A Records Disposal Certificate (attached to approved Application) must be filled out at the time of disposal of the records listed on the reverse of this form. - 15.
 The approved copy of this form should be maintained in your agency's files permanently.

-ARCHIVES AND RECORDS CENTER USE ONLY Date Received: Add Records Series on Retention Schedule? ☐ Yes ☐ No Added to Retention Schedule (if necessary)? ☐ Yes ☐ No I hereby certify that the records listed on this applicati criteria for destruction. on are not subject to archival review and meet the Vice-Chancellor for Archives and Records Records may be destroyed on:
+Archives and Records Center Use Only: Date Received All Records Series on Retention Schedule?
+Yes No Added to Retention Schedule (If Necessary)?
+Yes No I hereby certify that the records listed on the reverse are not subject to archival review and meet the criteria for destruction.

+Vice Chancellor for Archives and Records Records May Be Destroyed on